 They also do a traditional kava ceremony and you’ll have the opportunity to taste a special drink that will make you feel a bit numb.
 It’s what warriors drank before battle!

-Finally, it’s one of the most authentic luaus we’ve experienced and it’s family owned and operated.
+Plus, it’s family owned and operated.
 Even the little kids help out!

-Plus, your luau ticket includes admission to Waimea Valley, where your family can learn more about Hawaiian culture and swim at a waterfall!
+And your luau ticket includes admission to Waimea Valley, where your family can learn more about Hawaiian culture and swim at a waterfall!

-Book your Toa Luau tickets.
+Book your Toa Luau tickets here.

 Insider tip: Plan enough time to explore Waimea Valley before the luau and bring a change of clothes.